phalcon/documentation/docs/volt.md

 These checks are performed when the `always` and `stat` options are set to `true`.
 For any project, checking the file system multiple times per request (one time per Volt file), is consuming resources.
 Additionally, you need to ensure that the folder used by Volt to compile the templates is writeable by your web server.

-You can create a script or a CLI task (using the [CLI Application][application-cli]) to compile and save all the Volt files when you deploy code.
+You can create a script or a CLI task (using the [CLI Application](application-cli.md)) to compile and save all the Volt files when you deploy code.
 This way, you will be able to instruct Volt not to compile or stat each file in turn, increasing performance.
 Additionally, since these files are compiled during the deployment process, the volt folder will not need to be writeable, increasing security.
 Since the compiled Volt templates are phtml fragments, not allowing the web server to generate executable code is always a good idea.

 Remember this script will be executed at the command line, but in order to compile our templates we will need to bootstrap our web application.
 In the example below, we will need to get the DI container that has all the services registered for our web application.
 Then we can use the Volt compiler to compile all the templates to the relevant folder.